akaraulli/Oracle_Audit_Add_on_for_Graylog/README.md

 Oracle
 * Install the Add-on in the Oracle Database by executing SQL script Ora_Aud_GrayLog_01_00_00_Install.sql
 * Set the Graylog Server hostname/IP and port in table LMS_SRV, respectively in fields lms_host and lms_port
-* Grant Network ACL to Add-on schema owner using SQL commands in file ACL.txt
+* Grant Network ACL privileges to Add-on schema owner for access to Graylog host using SQL commands in file ACL.txt
 * Start the Oracle scheduler job LMS_GRAYLOG

 Graylog